menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jamaica is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Jamaica is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jamaica is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Jamaica who work in management occupations (16.28%), sales jobs (13.60%), and food service (10.15%).

 Setting & Lifestyle